-“The amount of reporting is determined by the employer, whether it’s receiving only high-level reports or taking more detailed looks at segments of the employee population,” Koewler says.
+“With our monthly reporting package, employers are able to see how their group is running and can see trends and utilization within their specific population,” Koewler says.
 “They don’t have to wait until the renewal period at the end of the year before they can understand how member behavior may be driving up costs.”

 These insights may enable employers to alert individual members that:

-- Low-cost generic drugs can often be substituted for brand name drugs
+- Low-cost generic medications can often be substituted for brand name medications

-- Going to urgent care may be more appropriate and less costly than going to the ER
+- Going to urgent care may be more appropriate and less costly than going to the emergency room

 4. Member experience is key within the level-funded model

-Employees can participate in a fitness tracking program that rewards up to $1,095 for completing certain daily fitness goals either as direct to the members to pay out-of-pocket expenses or health savings account (HSA) dollars.
-Activities that quality include walking, swimming, cycling and elliptical.
+Employees in some markets may be invited to participate in a fitness tracking program designed to rewards up to $1,095 for completing certain daily fitness goals either directly to pay out-of-pocket expenses or health savings account (HSA) dollars.
 To offer employees more convenience, 24/7 virtual care is available for a variety of conditions, including general medical care, back and neck care and behavioral health counseling.

 “The member experience including virtual, health engagement and plan design options is what distinguishes our level-funded plan,” Guemple says.
 “It helps to increase customer satisfaction and engagement for employees; for employers, it’s the opportunity for lower costs and the chance to achieve a surplus refund.”

-More employers consider network configurations to help improve care quality and reduce costs
+Network configurations designed to improve care quality and reduce costs

 More employers are considering tiered networks that promote quality care and cost savings while retaining a broad range of choices.

 Find ways you and your employees can simplify the experience, make healthier choices and lower costs.